Thursday 12 September was R U OK? Day.

 Remember to check in with your family, friends and colleagues any day; our mental health is important every day, not just for one day.

-If you’re looking for support, please speak to your GP about developing a mental health care plan.
+If you’re looking for mental health support, please speak to your GP.

 For urgent support, call Lifeline on 13 11 14.